cadet/CADET-HD-pymesh/README.md

 - [CRIT] setting gmsh.General.NumThreads generates degenerate element surfaces.
 It's a gmsh issue.
     - observed when used with periodicity and linked mesh
     - In paraview, extract surfaces and then clip to see the degenerate surfaces
+- OpenCASCADE fragment operation doesn't preserve surface normals of cut objects.
+But intersecting before fragmenting does.
+- stack_all() fails (possibly memory issues?) for large packings.